myzxcg/RealBlindingEDR/README.md

 For immediate utilization, this update is released:

-**Supports blinding/permanent shutdown: 360 Security Guard, 360 Enterprise Edition, Tianqing V10, Tencent Computer Manager, Tinder/Tinder Enterprise Edition, Kaspersky Enterprise Edition, AsiaInfo EDR, Windows Defender.**
+**Supports blinding/permanent shutdown: 360 Security Guard, 360 Enterprise Edition, Tianqing V10, Tencent Computer Manager, Tinder/Tinder Enterprise Edition, Kaspersky Endpoint Security, AsiaInfo EDR, Windows Defender, AnTian Zhijia.**

 **Note:** If you have other EDR products that need to be blinded, you can send me the installation package and I will implement it according to the situation.